cdaller/multi_anonymizer/readme_new.md

   * [x] tables without id column
   * [ ] union with other tables for where clause
   * [x] support multiple id columns
-* [ ] add counter, how many values were anonymized
+* [x] add counter, how many values were anonymized and duration of anonymization
 * [ ] multiple files using wildcards
 * [ ] support csv files without header
 * [ ] cache faker dictionaries, so one can anonymize across multiple runs!